Cold Neutron Imaging and Efficiency Measurements with a Boron-10 Coated Double-GEM Detector: Detector Design and Fabrication

-Strict quality control was maintained during deposition to minimize boron nitride ($\mathrm{BN}$) formation arising from residual nitrogen in the chamber.
-The formation of $\mathrm{BN}$ impurities lowers the effective atomic density of $^{10}\mathrm{B}$ within the converter.
-This inevitably reduces the macroscopic absorption cross-section and the resulting neutron capture probability.
+Strict quality control was maintained during deposition to minimize boron nitride (\(\mathrm{BN}\)) formation arising from residual nitrogen in the chamber.
+The formation of \(\mathrm{BN}\) impurities lowers the effective atomic density of \({}^{10}\mathrm{B}\) within the converter, reducing the macroscopic absorption cross-section and the resulting neutron capture probability.
 The coating quality was primarily evaluated by visual inspection of the surface luster.
-A high-quality $^{10}\mathrm{B}_4\mathrm{C}$ layer shows a characteristic metallic sheen, whereas $\mathrm{BN}$-contaminated coatings typically appear translucent or whitish.
-All cathode foils used in this work exhibited the metallic sheen consistent with a $^{10}\mathrm{B}_4\mathrm{C}$-rich coating (Fig.~\ref{fig:cathode}).
+A high-quality \({}^{10}\mathrm{B}_4\mathrm{C}\) layer shows a characteristic metallic sheen, whereas \(\mathrm{BN}\)-contaminated coatings typically appear translucent or whitish.
+All cathode foils used in this work exhibited a metallic sheen consistent with a \({}^{10}\mathrm{B}_4\mathrm{C}\)-rich coating.